eishub/vacuumworld/README.md

 ## EIS Interface Details

-* The **move** actions will throw an ActException of type FAILURE if it is invoked while the VacBot is moving or cleaning.
-If the moving VacBot meets another VacBot, a permanent obstacle, or the edge of the grid, it halts and throws an ActException of type FAILURE.
-The exception message indicates whether the failure was temporary (caused by another VacBot) or permanent (caused by a fixed obstacle or the edge of the grid).
+* The **move** actions will return a busy percept if it is invoked while the VacBot is moving or cleaning.
+If the moving VacBot meets another VacBot, a permanent obstacle, or the edge of the grid, it halts and returns a busy percept.
+The percept parameter indicates whether the failure was temporary (caused by another VacBot) or permanent (caused by a fixed obstacle or the edge of the grid).
-* The **clean** action will throw an ActException of type FAILURE if it is invoked while the VacBot is moving or cleaning.
+* The **clean** action will return a busy percept if it is invoked while the VacBot is moving or cleaning.
+It will return a bump percept if there is nothing to clean at that spot.
 * No environment management commands are supported.
 The environment runs until it is terminated by the user or by the operating system.

 ## Acknowledgement